 \section{Abstract}

-Let $\norm{x}$ be the absolute distance from $x$ to the nearest integer.
-For a set of distinct positive integral speeds $v_1, \ldots, v_n$, we define its maximum loneliness to be
+Let $||x||$ be the absolute distance from $x$ to the nearest integer.
+For a set of distinct positive integral speeds $v_1, \ldots, v_n$, we define its maximum loneliness, also known as the gap $\delta$, to be

-The Loneliness Spectrum Conjecture, recently proposed by Kravitz \cite{kravitz}, asserts that
+The Loneliness Spectrum Conjecture, recently proposed by Kravitz (2021), asserts that

-We disprove the Loneliness Spectrum Conjecture for $n = 4$ and propose an alternative conjecture.
-We confirm the amended conjecture for $n = 4$ if any pair of speeds share a common factor of at least $3$ and also prove some related results.
+We disprove the Loneliness Spectrum Conjecture for $n = 4$ with an infinite family of counterexamples and propose an alternative conjecture.
+We confirm the amended conjecture for $n = 4$ whenever there exists a pair of speeds with a common factor of at least $3$ and also prove some related results.